 So, firstly, are you seeing any Baxi boiler error codes or fault lights?
 Let’s start with the common codes that our expert heating engineers see frequently.

 In houses with older, traditional radiator heating systems, you are more likely to see Error Code 110.
 This simply means your boiler has overheated.

 Firstly, attempt to bleed your radiators.
 This simply means you’re letting any trapped air in the radiator out.

 Not only does air in your heating system result in your entire system being inefficient, but it can stop the boiler from doing its job and overheating.

 In more modern houses with underfloor heating, this is less likely to be an issue, but it can still happen.

 Baxi Boiler E133/E28 Error Code

-This is a vital part of your boiler’s day to day running as it prevents the water causing any damage to the mechanics of the boiler, however, when it gets cold outside, the drain can freeze and so can the condensate pipes!
+This is a vital part of your boiler’s day-to-day running as it prevents the water from causing any damage to the mechanics of the boiler, however, when it gets cold outside, the drain can freeze and so can the condensate pipes!

 Safely pour warm water over the frozen pipes outside your house or if you’re not sure you know where the pipes are or fancy a professional’s second opinion give one of our Gas Safe registered engineers a call.

 Baxi Boiler E199 Error Code – Low Boiler Pressure